hhy37/zkproofs/README.md

 ### Zero Knowledge Set Membership Proofs

 > **Since ZKRP is a subcase of ZK Set Membership Proofs, the latter may be used as a replacement of ZKRP.
-This is interesting because for certain is scenarios it performs better.**
+This is interesting because for certain scenarios it performs better.**

 ZKSM allows to prove that some secret value is an element of a determined set, without disclosing which value.
 We can do the following examples using it: